 220 In this regard, analogical legal thinking aligns with other democracy-enhancing conceptions of judicial review.
-See generally John Hart Ely, Democracy and Distrust: A Theory of Judicial Review (1980) (arguing that judicial review is legitimate only insofar as it enhances democratic structures of governance).
+See generally John Hart Ely, Democracy and Distrust: A Theory of Judicial Review (1980) (conceiving judicial review to be legitimate insofar as it serves to augment democratic structures of governance).